Travel like a local

 Chocolate @ Maison Marou

 French owners but everything is grown and made in Vietnam.
-Their chocolate bars are crazy expensive but their brownie is incredible (60k).
+Their chocolate bars are crazy expensive but their cashew brownie is incredible (60k).